nus-cs2103-AY2223S1/tp/docs/UserGuide.md

    * **`add`**`n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 i/60000 r/Low s/1000` : Adds a contact named `John Doe` to the list of clients.

-   * **`aa`** `1 d/21-Jan-2023 12:30 PM l/Jurong Point, Starbucks` : Adds an appointment to the client in index 1 of the contact book with the date and location of the appointment.
+   * **`aa`** `1 d/21-Jan-2023 12:30 PM l/Jurong Point, Starbucks` : Adds an appointment to the client in index 1 of the contact book with the date, time and location of the appointment.

    * **`delete`**`3` : Deletes the 3rd contact shown in the current list.